-Use this infographic to help you understand the Dos and Don’ts of drone safety:
+Use this infographic to help you understand the Dos and Don’ts of UAV safety:

 Apply for a Special Flight Operations Certificate

-Sometimes you need permission from Transport Canada before using your UAV or drone.
-You must apply for a Special Flight Operations Certificate if:
+Until the new requirements come into effect, you must apply for a Special Flight Operations Certificate if:

-- You use your aircraft for work or academic purposes, such as aerial photography, geomatic surveying, crop observation, advertising, research and development, etc.)
+- You use your aircraft for work or academic purposes (such as aerial photography, geomatic surveying, crop observation, advertising, research and development).

 Use this infographic to help you know when you need to apply for a Special Flight Operations Certificate: